-Chester PACT is very thankful for the voters of Chester who have approved funding through the CIP several years ago to complete our upgrades, as well as the approval of the use of funds from the franchise fees via a Town warrant article each fiscal year.
+Chester PACT is very thankful for the voters of Chester who have approved funding thru the CIP to complete our upgrades, as well as the approval if the use of funds from the franchise fees thru a Town warrant each fiscal year.

-Parks and Recreation - The following description was submitted by Recreation Director Corinna Reishus on behalf of the Chester PACT Committee in October of 2022.
+Parks and Recreation - The following description was submitted by Recreation Director Corinna Reishus on behalf of the Chester PACT Committee in October of 2021.